Ideas for Entrepreneurs from a Marketers Who Care

 - Share something you create.
 Artistic endeavours – whether visual arts, performing music, or culinary… are wonderful ways to connect with your neighbours.
 Do a live stream if you play music, (or pipe the music out your front porch!), make some cool stuff to give your neighbours, or do something nuttier like building snowmen or doing snow-angels on everybody else’s lawns!
 Be an elf, be Santa Claus – they exist if you make them exist!

 - Make a game of your own.
 Here’s cute idea: a neighbour of ours suggested a scavenger hunt in the community where the participants need only to spot the unique Christmas lights, for example, “Find a Santa with his reindeer.
 Find Frosty the Snowman.”….and then we made a sheet where people fill in the locations and posted it on the local Community Facebook Group page.
 I’ve asked people to email them to me when complete, and we’ll come up with little prizes for completion.
 What’s even better is that other neighbours are donating the prizes, which can be anything they might like to give away, just for fun (read: a lot of random craziness!).
 Here’s another one: I’m thinking of turning Crossword puzzles into a team sport.
 Rather than Googling for the answer, call someone you think will know the answer.
 It will give you a chance to reconnect with all sorts of people you haven’t chatted to in years.

 - Do anything…in a silly costume.
 Got a costume?
-Wear it wherever you go.
-It will give people a lift and and a smile.
+Wear it for a mundane errand (the grocery store?) to give people a lift and and a smile.
 You have to cover your face anyway….why not go all the way?